desiFish/Smart-Aquarium-V3.1-Lite/README.md

 An advanced, ESP8266-based interactive aquarium control system with a modern web interface for managing multiple relays, timers, and schedules.

+> © 2024 desiFish.
+This project is protected by copyright law.
+All rights reserved unless explicitly stated under the GPL v3 license terms.

 ## 📸 Gallery

 <div align="center">